gdadlaney/notes/hyperledger_tutorial.md

 - Chaincode must first be `installed` and then `instantiated`.
 - Installation of the chaincode in all peers in the channel, can be done using the SDK.
 - During intantiation, the container will make all the connections, security verification, after which the chaincode is ready for use.
-- Policy:
+- Endorsement Policy:
     - A policy needs to be provided before instantiation.
-1 policy per chaincode.
+Every chaincode has its own policy.
     - Policy determines who verifies the operation before adding it to the ledger.
     - e.g- Any member or org1, any of org2, any of org3 to verify that the operation is valid.
     - What it verifies: Checks if security, certificate attributes, provenance is valid.
+    - Useful when multiple organizations are involved, running their own processes. (ch how can it help our project where there are multiple organizations but all run on the same process).

+# v7 Explanation of endorsement & simulation
-- Haven't finished watching video...
+-